pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 I used to think that was all it took — that contradiction was just a knot waiting for reasoning to untangle it.

-This changed when I witnessed something rare: a friend abandoning her belief in homeopathy through a journey of self-guided reflection.
+This changed when I witnessed a remarkable act of courage: a friend abandoning her belief in homeopathy through a journey of self-guided reflection.

 She’s always supported science.
 She trusted research, followed evidence, defended vaccines.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus that it doesn’t work.